Basic power electronics in energy systems

 A number of exercises/problems are part of the course.
 Those are distributed throughout the semester.

-E-learning: the course is ready for digital twin university & education 4.0: the theory part can be taken “self-paced” to a high extend (based on videos, quizzes and chat-based help).
+E-learning: The theory part (approximately the first half part of the course) can be taken “self-paced” to a high extend (based on videos, quizzes and chat-based help).

-The setup of the course highly reflects working conditions of a practicing engineer.
+The setup of the course highly reflects working conditions for a practicing engineer.

 Limited number of seats